splunk/public-o11y-docs/get-started/core2o11y/slis.rst

     :width: 100%
     :alt: This image shows Log Observer Connect with a timeline displaying a count of logs by severity.

 You can change the default log aggregation to see other SLI measurements using logs data.
-For example, to see the average request latency in logs data, change count to average and group by request latency rather than severity.
+For example, to see the average request latency in logs data, change :strong:`Count` to :strong:`AVG` and group by :strong:`Request latency` rather than :strong:`severity`.
 See :ref:`logs-aggregations` for guidance on adjusting aggregations so that you can view the SLIs that are important to you.

 Real User Monitoring (RUM)
 ===================================================================================